Rebecca Sugar: Other work

-On February 24, 2025, Keita Takahashi, creator of the Katamari series of games, announced his new game To a T to be released on May 28.
-The game's trailer featured a new song performed by Sugar titled "Giraffe Song".

 Themes and influences

 Sugar has discussed the importance of creating LGBTQ representation and content, especially in children's entertainment.
-On Cameron Esposito's podcast Queery, Sugar stated "I want to champion LGBTQIA, all of it, content ... in G-Rated, family entertainment.
+On Cameron Esposito's podcast Queery, Sugar stated, "I want to champion LGBTQIA, all of it, content ... in G-Rated, family entertainment.
 I want to do that forever".
 She also explained how Steven Universe has helped her come to terms with her own identity as bisexual and non-binary.
 She believes that early and positive exposure to the LGBTQ community can help queer identifying children avoid experiencing shame in their own identities.

 As for influences, Sugar has cited Whisper of the Heart as her "absolute favorite" film and as a major influence on her work, even providing an introduction for screenings in July 2019.
 She also cited the anime series Revolutionary Girl Utena as an "epiphany" for her, by playing with "the semiotics of gender" and called it beautiful, funny, and extreme, having a huge influence on her, and noted the "huge Takarazuka Theater influence" in Steven Universe.
 Additionally, she described Neon Genesis Evangelion as a major influence, while her series Steven Universe has references to Sailor Moon, Dragon Ball, Tengen Toppa Gurren Lagann, Captain Harlock, Kiki's Delivery Service, and Initial D.